alf45tar/PedalinoMini/README.md

 BLE MIDI| Requires Bluetooth Low Energy (BLE).
 OSC| OSC messages are based on UDP protocol and it requires WiFi.

-For each interface 4 checkboxes are availble:
+For each interface there are 4 filtering options:

 ______|Description
 :-----|:----------